fineanmol/Hacktoberfest2024/README.md

 # Hacktoberfest ([Live Website](https://fineanmol.github.io/Hacktoberfest2k21/Contributors.html))

-This is a beginner-friendly project to help you get started with your [hacktoberfest](https://hacktoberfest.digitalocean.com/).
+**This is a beginner-friendly project to help you get started with your [hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you don't know where to start, feel free to watch the videos linked below, and read the contribution rules.
-Happy hacking <3 💙 !!
+Happy hacking <3 💙 !!**

 P.S.
-Star and share this repository, if you had fun!
+Star ⭐ and Share this repository, if you had fun!! 😍

 ![Hacktoberfest 2021](https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full.f42e3b1.svg)

-# Videos
+# 📌 Videos

 - [Hacktoberfest Intro](https://youtu.be/OsAFX_ZbgaE)
 - [How to pull request [Overview]](https://youtu.be/DIj2q02gvKs)
 - [Merge Conflict / comment](https://youtu.be/zOx5PJTY8CI)

-# Contribution rules
+# Contribution rules📚

 - The project must work when opening Contributors.html
 - You are allowed to make pull requests that break the rules.
 We just merge it ;)